 2. No of workplace can mean no social life

-One of the main issues that working remotely bring is the lack of integration with other colleagues.
-Of course, you may be keeping up and interacting virtually, but it simply isn’t the same as being there in person is it?
+One of the main issues that working remotely brings is the lack of integration with other colleagues.
+Of course, you may be keeping up and interacting virtually, but it simply isn’t the same as being there in person, is it?